What is an exoplanet?

 Are there any exoplanets like Earth?

 Not yet.
 We haven’t found a planet that can support life like Earth.
 So far, our home is unique in the universe.
-We have found many Earth-sized rocky exoplanets, some of which are in the habitable zone of their star.
+We have found many Earth-sized rocky exoplanets, some of which are in the habitable zones of their stars.
 The next step in studying them is to analyze their atmospheres for “biosignature" molecules, which may be a sign of life.

 Are other solar systems like ours?